 Add plants that improve the overall look and feel of your workspace, and make sure to take care of them: dead and dying plants are a haven for bad energy – kind of what we’d call bad feng shui.

 If you were to go big into feng shui principles, you’d see that east, southeast, and south areas of an interior space are excellent feng shui areas to decorate with plants.

 Related read: Rewilding: principles and history of this megatrend >

 Why are they excellent?

-Get out that compass app on your smartphone, find out where these directions are, and put plants in them.
+Because plants in these positions help to infuse the space with a vibrant, dynamic energy (apparently).Get out that compass app on your smartphone, find out where these directions are, and put plants in them.
+Simple.

 We hope you’ve found this article useful and are already hunting for the compass app as you read this.